DataDog/documentation/content/en/continuous_integration/explore_pipelines.md

 Each pipeline execution is reported as a trace, which includes stage and job information.
 Access individual pipeline, stage, and job execution traces by clicking on an execution in the list (similar to clicking into a pipeline execution from the Pipeline Details page).

-Alternatively, click the [Analytics][6] button to interactively filter and group pipelines execution data into visualizations you can use to answer questions and to share on dashboards.
+Alternatively, click the [**Analytics**][6] button to interactively filter and group pipelines execution data into visualizations you can use to answer questions and share on dashboards.

 {{< img src="ci/ci-pipelines-execution.png" alt="Analytics for a pipeline execution" style="width:100%;">}}